-404. The answer is d.
+434. The answer is d.
 (Rosen, pp 793-794.)
 History-taking should include prior bee stings in this child, as each successive sting increases the possibility of anaphylaxis given sensitization.
 The ABCs must be initially addressed.
 Stings most commonly present with localized burning, erythema, and edema at the sting site lasting for about 24 hours.
 The patient is asymptomatic and only warrants observation at this time.
-Toxicity and anaphylaxis are evident soon after the sting and include vomiting, diarrhea, fever, and neurological manifestations such as seizures and altered mental status.
+Toxicity and anaphylaxis are evident soon after the sting and include vomiting, diarrhea, fever, and neurologic manifestations, such as seizures and altered mental status.
 This child most likely sustained a sting from a honeybee or bumblebee, given the single puncture wound.
 Aphids contain retroserrate-barbed stingers, which are removed upon stinging, thereby eviscerating and killing the insect.
 Vespids, such as wasps, hornets, and yellow jackets, do not contain this mechanism and may sting many times.
 "Killer bees," as popularized by the film industry, contain the same amount of venom as other species.
 The difference is that they are more aggressive, not more toxic.

 Our patient's condition at this time does not warrant epinephrine (a and b) in any form.
-Steroids (c) and antihistamines (e) are usually given in patients with systemic signs. β_2 -agonists (i.e., Albuterol) may also be given for respiratory symptoms.
+Steroids (c) and antihistamines (e) are usually given in patients with systemic signs. $\beta$ 2-Agonists (eg, albuterol) may also be given for respiratory symptoms.

-- 405. The answer is b.
+435. The answer is b.
 (Rosen, pp 774-780, 1839-1840.)
-Given that the bite was sustained by an unknown stray dog that may be difficult to locate, rabies immunization should given promptly.
+Given that the bite was sustained by an unknown stray dog that may be difficult to locate, rabies immunization should be given promptly.
 If the dog could be found, quarantining the animal for 10 days for observation may be a valid option and could save the patient from the rigorous postexposure prophylaxis schedule.
 It is important to note the powerful effects of water and soap irrigation in these cases, as it has been proven as the most effective means of lowering the virulence of the organism and should be initiated quickly.
 For immunizing against the rabies virus, it is important to give the immunoglobulin in addition to the cell vaccine.
 As much of the initial dose should be infiltrated around the wound site and then be given intramuscularly.
 Pregnancy is not a contraindication to giving the vaccine.
 All patients should be monitored for an antibody response.
 In the United States, the predominant threat to humans is bats, which most commonly carry the virus.
-This should be considered in individuals who are cave spelunkers and present with hydrophobia and neurological symptoms.
-Small rodents (squirrels, rats, chipmunks) and lagomorphs are herbivores and do not carry the virus. - (a) Reporting the incident to local health officials is also warranted, but may be done later.
+This should be considered in individuals who are cave spelunkers and present with hydrophobia and neurologic symptoms.
+Small rodents (squirrels, rats, chipmunks) and lagomorphs are herbivores and do not carry the virus.

+(a) Reporting the incident to local health officials is also warranted, but may be done later.
 Suturing the sustained lacerations in these types of injuries is controversial, but should never be tight (c).
 Head and neck lacerations may be sutured for cosmetic reasons.
 Given the adequate blood supply to these areas, infection rates are low.
 Antihistamines (d) are not usually indicated in cases of dog bites.
-Irrigation of the wound with betadine solution (e) should never be performed as it causes further maceration of the skin edges and tissue necrosis. - 406.
-The answer is e.
-(Rosen, pp 780-783.)
-This patient most likely sustained a closed-fist injury, which have high infection rates and evidence of poor wound healing.
-Wounds sustained by punches to the jaw and human bites, also known as "fight bites," are classically over the metacarpal joints.
-Penetration deep into the joint space and infection is common given the positioning of the hand during the injury, human oral flora, and delay in seeking treatment.
-Infected wounds are polymicrobial and specifically include E. corrodens, a facultative anaerobic gram-negative rod harbored in human dental plaque.
-It acts synergistically with aerobic organisms to ing should be considered in these patients.
+Irrigation of the wound with Betadine solution (e) should never be performed as it causes further maceration of the skin edges and tissue necrosis.